 Other leadership positions have included being president of a rotary club, board member of a county hospice, board chair of a local women’s shelter, treasurer of the Association of English Graduate Students at Western Michigan University, and assistant scoutmaster of a boy scout troop.

-I live in Grand Rapids, Michigan with my wife, our dog, and two grumpy rabbits.
+I live in Ypsilanti, Michigan with my wife and our dog.